 You have a million dollar idea and a whole lot of work ahead of you.
 So how do you recruit the best talent to grow your business from startup mode to successful?
 I’ll give you a hint: it has nothing to do with trendy perks like beer carts, massages or ping pong tables.
-Millenial employees consistently rate health benefits as one of the benefits they value most.
-Health benefits for startups are no different - and there are ways to do this without breaking the bank.
+Millennial employees consistently rate health benefits as one of the benefits they value most.
+Health insurance for startups is no different - and there are ways to do this without breaking the bank.
 Here are a few things to keep in mind.

 Health benefits for startups